ros-industrial/reach_ros2/README.md

 This plugin uses the MoveIt! collision environment to calculate the distance to closest collision for a robot pose.
 That distance value is then used to score the robot pose.
 Larger distance to closest collision results in higher pose score.
-Range: [0, inf)
+Range: [0, 1]

 Parameters: